josef-strnadel/josef-strnadel/README.md

   - unconventional topics such as digital steganography & steganalysis, autonomous/approximate systems, physically unclonable function, ...
 - 🌱 I’m **currently learning** how to ...
   - reflect uncertainty during various kinds of the analysis, e,g, timing/schedulability analysis, of (mostly real-time) systems
-  - automate the process of testing applications based on web, GUI, ...
-  - automate the process of generating a documentation from a source code
+  - automate the process of testing applications based on web, GUI, ... and the process of generating a documentation from a source code
 - 💞️ I’m **looking to collaborate on** projects & publishing results, on leading student internships, theses & projects and on the design, modeling, analysis & implementation of systems

 - 📫 **You can reach me**, e.g., via [private email](mailto:josef.strnadel@gmail.com), [work contact](https://www.fit.vut.cz/person/strnadel/)